 This time-consuming work would never be established without support of my wife and my parents.
 Also I want to thank my tutor doc.
 MUDr.
 Jiří Kofránek, CSc. for long years support of this work and for binding contacts with the community of physiology simulation community.

 I appreciate the hospitality of Dr. Robert Hester, professor of physiology, who enabled us the cooperation with his department on University of Mississippi Medical Centre starting in year 2010.
 Many thanks to doc.
 RNDr.
 Jan Obdržálek, CSc. for very useful consultation about physics behind the physiological processes.
 Special thanks must to be taken to prof. MUDr.
 Emanuel Nečas, DrSc., who make an critical review of our hemoglobin allosteric binding theory.
 Also doc.
 MUDr.
-Zdeněk Wunsch CSc. for very critical review of this thesis.
+Zdeněk Wunsch CSc. for critical review of this thesis.

 Last but not least thank is addressed for graphic design of the icons of implemented blocks, which was drawn by Verča, Martin, Klára, Stáňa and Zuzana.
 This graphical representation of the model components really helps with readability of the model.